arthur-jacquin/edit/tutor.def.md

 ## 2.4: multiplier

 It makes sense for some commands to repeat them a given number of times.
 Enter a multiplier {m} before these commands to get the expected result.
-For those commands, the default value of 1 is used when no multiplier were given.
+For these commands, the default value of 1 is used when no multiplier were given.

 Most of the movements commands combines well with a multiplier.
 Try to precede